gromacs/gromacs/docs/install-guide/index.rst

   source already.
 * zlib is used by TNG for compressing some kinds of trajectory data
-* Building the |Gromacs| documentation is optional, and requires ImageMagick, pdflatex, bibtex, doxygen, python 2.7, sphinx 1.2.4, and pygments.
+* Building the |Gromacs| documentation is optional, and requires ImageMagick, pdflatex, bibtex, doxygen, python 2.7, sphinx
+  |EXPECTED_SPHINX_VERSION|, and pygments.
 * The |Gromacs| utility programs often write data files in formats suitable for the Grace plotting tool, but it is straightforward to use these files in other plotting programs, too.